emujints/ipriot-carpark_project/carpark-guide.md

 >       `An attribute is a data associated with an instance of a class.
 A property is a kind of attribute that allows controlled access and attribute's value.
 They both represent data but property is more flexible data holder that can access attribute value.`
 >
 > 3. **Why do you think we used a dictionary to hold the data we passed the display?
 List at least one advantage and one disadvantage of this approach.**
 >    `Using dictionary allows flexible data passing to the display.
-But dictionary can hold any type of data leading to incorrect data passing or incompatible data types to display.`
+Advantage of using dictionary is we can easily update the data being passed to display without having to refactor large portions of code.
+On the other hand, dictionary hold any type of data which can lead to incorrect data passing or incompatible data types to display.`

 #### Add a detect vehicle method to the Sensor class